 What is an Anchor in Elementor?

-In Elementor, the menu anchor widget can help you add an anchor to your page or post.
-Just add a unique name or ID to the anchor and link it via text, a button, or a menu item.
+The Elementor menu anchor widget lets you add a named anchor point to any section of your page.
+You assign a unique ID to the anchor and link to it from text, a button, or a navigation menu item.

 Improve User Experience